ThatB0YIsAM0NS7er/ThatB0YIsAM0NS7er/README.md

 .ᐟᝰ.ᐟ Manipulators, abusers, and those who like to talk about ☠︎︎ just to get attention.
 We all go through tough times, and I understand that perfectly well.
 But if you’re using this to manipulate others, please don’t message me.
 This is a difficult topic for me.

 I'm usually a patient person and try to be understanding, so there isn't much I can add to my DNI sheet...

-But I think I'll add this link here.
-I was told this is the basic DNI sheet, so it would be best if you read it.
-I didn't create the link myself: https://basic-dni.crd.co/
 <img width="2048" height="154" alt="image" src="https://github.com/user-attachments/assets/15c6e0d5-b82c-4df0-86f5-b78645f41aa1" />
 「✦A little about me: